fieldtrip/website/reference/ft_databrowser.md

    cfg.selfun                  = string, name of function that is evaluated using the right-click context menu.
-The selected data and cfg.selcfg are passed on to this function. cfg.selcfg                  = configuration options for function in cfg.selfun cfg.seldat                  = 'selected' or 'all', specifies whether only the currently selected or all channels will be passed to the selfun (default = 'selected') cfg.renderer                = string, 'opengl', 'zbuffer', 'painters', see MATLAB Figure Properties.
-If this function crashes, you should try 'painters'. cfg.position                = location and size of the figure, specified as a vector of the form [left bottom width height].
+The selected data and cfg.selcfg are passed on to this function. cfg.selcfg                  = configuration options for function in cfg.selfun cfg.seldat                  = 'selected' or 'all', specifies whether only the currently selected or all channels will be passed to the selfun (default = 'selected') cfg.visible                 = string, 'on' or 'off' whether figure will be visible (default = 'on') cfg.position                = location and size of the figure, specified as a vector of the form [left bottom width height] cfg.renderer                = string, 'opengl', 'zbuffer', 'painters', see MATLAB Figure Properties.
+If this function crashes, you should try 'painters'.

  The following options for the scaling of the EEG, EOG, ECG, EMG, MEG and NIRS channels is optional and can be used to bring the absolute numbers of the different